 Around the time of the Biennale’s events, this area gets even busier, and accommodation can get even more pricey.
 It’s definitely worth keeping that in mind when considering booking accommodations in Castello.

-Stay In Castello If you want to stay within easy reach of the city center whilst avoiding the worst of the crowds; you love the arts; you are attending one of the festivals organized by the Venice Biennale; this is your first visit;
+Stay In Castello If you want a relaxing stay in a quiet neighborhood; you love the arts; you are attending one of the festivals organized by the Venice Biennale; this is your first visit;

-Best places to stay in Venice in Castello:
+Best places to stay in Venice in Castello for first-timers:

-Budget ($): Hotel Commercio & Pellegrino This hotel has a privileged location, close to Palazzo Ducale, easy to reach from Tronchetto, Piazzale Roma, the main train station and Marco Polo airport.
-There is umbrellas for rainy days.
+- Budget ($): Hotel Commercio & Pellegrino, 3-star hotel, set in a privileged location, behind Palazzo Ducale, near to the water bus stops with connection from Tronchetto, Piazzale Roma, the main train station and Marco Polo airport.

 The neighborhood has come a long way from its history as a prison island, then a military base.
 Now it exists as a leafy suburban retreat for the city’s artistic community.

-Scattered amongst the houses of Giudecca you can find numerous studios and small galleries, belonging to the independent artists that call Giudecca home.
+Giudecca is home to numerous studios and small galleries, belonging to the local artists.
 If you want to see more of the current generation’s artwork, rather than just classical masterpieces, this is a good place to explore.

-Stay In Giudecca If You are Looking for a quieter, more scenic neighborhood; Sightseeing is not your top priority; It is not your first time visiting Venice; You prefer browsing small art studios over classical art galleries.
+Stay In Giudecca If You are Looking for a quieter neighborhood; Sightseeing is not your top priority; It is not your first time visiting Venice; you want experience local life;

 Best places to stay in Venice in Giudecca:

 If you are planning a beach vacation rather than a city break, Lido would be the top Venetian district for you.
-With the lovely Blue Moon beach stretching along the eastern shore of the island, Lido is perfect for a break spent relaxing on the sand.
+With the lovely Blue Moon beach stretching along the eastern shore of the island, Lido is perfect for a break spent relaxing on the sand in summer, especially July and August.

 There aren’t a ton of sights to see in this part of Venice.
 However, there are plenty of chic waterfront cafes and cocktail bars to relax at, so you will still have plenty to keep you entertained throughout your trip.